mity/acutest/README.md

 TEST_MSG("some message");
 ```

 (Note that `TEST_MSG` requires the compiler with variadic macros support.)

 ### Loops over Test Vectors

-Sometimes, it is useful to construct the testing function as a loop over some
+Sometimes, it is useful to design your testing function as a loop over data
-data providing a collection of test vectors and their respective expected
+providing a collection of test vectors and their respective expected outputs.
-outputs.
-For example imagine our unit test is supposed to verify some kind
+For example imagine our unit test is supposed to verify some kind of a hashing
-of a hashing function and we've got a collection of test vectors for it in
+function implementation and we've got a collection of test vectors for it in
-its specification.
+the hash specification.

-In such cases, it is very useful to get some name in the output log so that
+In such cases, it is very useful to get some name associated with every test
-if any check fails, it is easy to identify the guilty test vector.
-However,
+vector and output the name in the output log so that if any check fails, it is
+easy to identify the guilty test vector.
+However, the loop body may execute
-it may be impractical to add such name to every checking macro.
+dozens of checking macros and so it may be impractical to add such name to
+customize every check message in the loop.

 To solve this, Acutest provides the macro `TEST_CASE`.
 The macro specifies
 a string serving as the test vector name.
 When used, Acutest makes sure that
-the provided name precedes any message from subsequent condition checks in its
+in the output log the provided name precedes any message from subsequent
-output log (until `TEST_CASE` is used again or the whole unit test ends).
+condition checks.

-For example lets assume we are testing `SomeFunction()` which is supposed,
+For example, lets assume we are testing `SomeFunction()` which is supposed,
 for a given byte array of some size, return another array of bytes in a newly
 `malloc`-ed buffer.
 Then we can do something like this: